A note on the Tur\'an number of a Berge odd cycle: Proof of Theorems and

 Now we show how to obtain the small improvement needed to prove Theorem \ref{cycle}.
 It is based on the proof of the upper bound on $ex(n,K_3,C_{2k+1})$ in \cite{as}.
 If $n$ is odd, replace it by $n+1$.
 As the stated upper bound is the same in both cases, obvious mononicity conditions show we can do this.
 Thus we can assume $n$ is even.
 When we take the random partition into $V_1$ and $V_2$, first we take a random partition into $n/2$ sets $U_1,\dots,U_{n/2}$ of size 2, and then randomly put one vertex into $V_1$ and the other into $V_2$.
 The obtained graph $G'$ will be $C_{2k}$-free, and it is divided into two components, hence it has at most $ex(|V_1|,C_{2k})+ex(|V_2|,C_{2k})$ edges.
 The way we chose $V_1$ ensures the above sum is $2ex(\lceil n/2\rceil,C_{2k})$.
 Then we can go through every step of the remaining part of the proof to obtain the result we need, if for an arbitrary $a\in A$, the probability that $a$ is in $A^*$ is still at least $1/2^{r-1}=1/4$.
 We will separate into cases according to the intersection of $a$ with the parts $U_i$.
 In case the three vertices of $a$ are in three different $U_i$'s, the probability is $1/4$.
 In case $a$ contains $U_i$ for some $i$, there are two cases.
 If $M(a)=U_i$, then the probability is $0$, otherwise it is $1/2$.
 As $M(a)=U_i$ happens with probability $1/3$ (having the condition that $a$ contains $U_i$), for every $i$ we have that the probability of $a$ being in $A^*$ if $a$ contains $U_i$ is $\frac{2}{3}\cdot\frac{1}{2}\ge 1/4$.

 This gives the first inequality of Theorem \ref{cycle}.
 As we have mentioned after the statement, the second inequality follows from earlier results, stated there.

-\textbf{Funding}: Research supported by the National Research, Development and Innovation Office - NKFIH under the grants SNN 129364, KH 130371 and K 116769 and by the J\'anos Bolyai Research Fellowship of the Hungarian Academy of Sciences.
+\textbf{Acknowledgements}: Research supported by the National Research, Development and Innovation Office - NKFIH under the grants SNN 129364, KH 130371 and K 116769 and by the J\'anos Bolyai Research Fellowship of the Hungarian Academy of Sciences.